 BEST Support for Teachers of Color: For early career teachers of color, some districts have or are creating opportunities for these teachers to meet and collaborate with other teachers of color in the form of affinity spaces.
 From page 32, "In addition to recognizing and valuing the skills and expertise of mentors of color, district leaders are also using data to be aware of how previous systems also played a role in blocking teachers of color from becoming mentors.
 Both an awareness of the vital strengths of mentors of color and a commitment to disrupting previous mentor appointment systems are essential to supporting teacher diversity in the workforce.
-These findings suggest that concrete steps need to be taken to improve the experiences of new teachers of color who often navigate complex pathways towards becoming a teacher, and then later a mentor, in comparison to their white counterparts.
+These findings suggest that concrete steps need to be taken to improve the experiences of new teachers of color who often navigate complex pathways towards becoming a teacher, and then later a mentor, in comparison to their white counterparts."

-9. Major challenges faced by the program:
+6. Major challenges faced by the program:

 - BEST funding has not been enough to fund induction for all teachers or for Educational Staff Associates (ESAs-counselors, nurses, occupational therapists, physical therapists, psychologists, etc.), roles that are essential to supporting vulnerable students and closing opportunity gaps.
 With the increase in school counselor staffing and the impact of the pandemic on retention and hiring, preliminary counts for FY 23 show this to be a significant and continuing area of concern. - Districts consistently report challenges in providing robust Year 2 (Y2) support for teachers.
 Unstable and low funding is a strong contributing factor. - A year-to-year funding model creates uncertainty and teachers are often hesitant to risk giving up a guaranteed teaching position for a mentoring job that may go away after a year if funding is cut.
-Recruiting released mentors when positions cannot be guaranteed beyond a single year is difficult. - Districts need solid funding guarantees in spring when committing to contracts for released mentors (e.g., by May 15). - Agency compensation cannot compete with school district compensation, which makes recruiting and retaining program staff challenging.
-One of the two BEST program staff left BEST in September 2019 after being recruited by a school district that was able to offer an 80% increase in salary.
-Following the resignation of the program lead in Spring 2021, almost all applicants for the open position were not from districts in Washington and none were current leaders of BEST in districts. - Small districts with just a few new teachers struggle to provide robust support for singleton teachers.
+Recruiting released mentors when positions cannot be guaranteed beyond a single year is difficult. - Districts need solid funding guarantees in spring when committing to contracts for released mentors (e.g., by May 15). - Agency compensation cannot compete with school district compensation, which makes recruiting and retaining program staff challenging. - Small districts with just a few new teachers struggle to provide robust support for singleton teachers.
 Collaboration with and among ESD consortia is beginning to generate solutions such as mentors provided by the ESD and regional mentors.

-10. Future opportunities:
+7. Future opportunities:

-- Extend support to teachers who often have students facing greater challenges by enhancing funding for teachers of special education, enhancing funding for teachers with limited certificates, and providing support for educational staff associates (ESAs) - Support districts to use newly revised Student Growth Goal guidance to strengthen their support for Year 2 teachers. - Continue to expand BEST support to all 295 districts in the state, from the 180 districts being served in FY 22. - Continue to provide NAKIA academy for leadership and mentor development in educator leaders of color. - Continue to build mentors' capacity to identify and address patterns of racial inequity in classrooms and to help novice teachers foster equitable classroom environments
+- Extend support to teachers who often have students facing greater challenges by enhancing funding for teachers of special education, enhancing funding for teachers with limited certificates, and providing support for educational staff associates (ESAs) - Continue to support districts to use newly revised Student Growth Goal guidance to strengthen their support for Year 2 teachers. - Continue to expand BEST support to all 295 districts in the state, from the 191 districts being served in FY 23. - Continue to provide NAKIA academy for leadership and mentor development in educator leaders of color. - Continue to build mentors' capacity to identify and address patterns of racial inequity in classrooms and to help novice teachers foster equitable classroom environments.

-Continue to collaborate with partners focused on attracting, training, and retaining teachers of color.
-This includes partnering with other groups already engaged in this work.
+- Continue to collaborate with partners focused on attracting, training, and retaining teachers of color.
+This includes partnering with other groups already engaged in this work. - Incorporate induction support for novice ESAs as a foundational piece of participation in the BEST grant program. - Collaborations across consortia and direct grantees to enhance rural and remote ESA support.

-11. Statutory and/or budget language:
+8. Statutory and/or budget language: